8446 Court Alternative Specialist 1

 - One year full-time employment is equivalent to 2000 hours (2000 hours of qualifying work experience is based on a 40 hour work week).

-- License: Information on the application of a valid driver's license is required at the time of filing.
-For a CA driver's license: this must be obtained prior to appointment.
+- License: Information on the application of a valid CA driver's license is required at the time of filing.

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.